derekvance21/clj-bball/NOTES.md

 - [ ] edit already transacted action.
 But you should think of it more like editting a possession, b/c you don't really want to throw off the possession alternating pattern, although this is broken at periods, so...
 So if you allowed just randomly deleting one possession, then you'd need a way to insert a possession in between others.
 Also, something you might need is editting the period of past possessions.
 - [ ] So like, maybe there's a way to show the end of a period in the render-possessions component.
 And it would insert some kind of possession end marker in between the :game/possession 's, so that you could see end of periods.
 It'd need to be a stateful-transducer-kind-of-thing, but I don't think it'd be too hard

+- [X] button-ify UI elements.
+Nobody likes using a select dropdown (however convenient it is for me, as a dev).
+What would be nicer is to have the selectable players all visible, and you click on their tile to select them.
+    - [X] First thing is to button-ify the action/types.
+The radio selector is kind of lame
+    Idea: you can't select a shot or action type until a player is selected.
+After it's selected, you can choose the action type (turnover, bonus, technical, or slicking a shot on the shot svg).
+After that happens, different players can be selected.
+If it's a miss (and reboundable?), you can select any player or team, on either team.
+If it's a turnover, you can select players from the defense to set a stealer.
+For a shot, there'll be a button foul? where you can set free throw attempts.
+If it's selected, there'll be vertically connected make/miss button pairs, for however many free throws there were.
+So one of each is required, and, if the last free throw is a miss, it'll prompt for a rebound player or team.
+For a bonus, maybe you can select single bonus or double bonus, and that'll determine how many free throws there are.
+Same thing about ending with a miss prompting for a rebound.
+For a technical, it'll be two free throws, no prompt for a rebound
+- [X] buttons for team, to select init/team, but also to optionally set rebound/team?
+- [X] the players map should have players in a set, to not allow duplicates
 - [X] Button-ify the player selectors
 - [X] have an action in progress above the most recent possession so that inputter can verify action before adding
 - [X] start new quarter should be a checkbox, just in case you click it on accident and want to revert that